Anna-Konovalova/Data-Analysis-Project-World-Internet/README.md

 &nbsp;
-* Narrowing down the previous analysis to 2017 only, shows that out of all the countries dominating the 2007-2017 period, Lichtenstein, Iceland, Denmark, Luxembourg, Bermuda are still standing at the top.
+* Narrowing down the previous analysis to 2017 only, shows that out of all the countries dominating the 2007-2017 period, Lichtenstein, Iceland, Denmark, Luxembourg and Bermuda are still standing at the top.
 * However, in 2017 compared to 2007-2017 there several other contries with the highest Internet use by population share.
 Specifically, Kuwait (Middle East), Qatar (Middle East), Aruba (South America) and Monaco (Western Europe).
 &nbsp;
 ### 2. What are the top 10 countries with the highest internet use (by number of users)?